Steps to Buying a Home

-Step 5 - Making an offer
+Step 5 – Making an offer to buy a home

 Now that you’ve found the home you want, now comes the exciting part of making an offer.
 Most sellers price their homes a bit high, expecting that there will be some negotiating involved.
-A good place to start is about five percent below the asking price.
+A good place to start is about 5 percent below the asking price.
 You can also get a list from your real estate agent to find out how much comparable homes have sold for.
 Once you’ve made your offer, don’t think it’s final.
 The seller may make a counter-offer to which you can also counter-offer.
 But you don’t want to go back and forth too much.
-Somewhere, you have to meet in the middle.
+At some point, you have to meet in the middle.
 Once you’ve agreed on a price, you’ll make an earnest money deposit, which is money that goes in escrow to give the seller a sign of good faith.

 Step 6 – Get the right mortgage for you!

-There are many different types of mortgage programs out there, but as a first-time home buyer, you should be aware of the three basics: adjustable rate, fixed rate and interest-only.
+There are many different types of mortgage programs out there, but as a first-time home buyer, you should be aware of the three basics: adjustable rate, fixed rate, and interest-only.

 Adjustable rate mortgages (ARMs) are short-term mortgages that offer an interest rate that is fixed for a short period of time, usually between one to seven years.
 After that, the interest rate can adjust every year up or down, depending on the market.
 These are good for people who don’t plan on living in their home very long and/or are looking for a lower interest rate and payment.